 17.4.1 Maintaining a knowledge base within the discipline is an ongoing process.
+There is an appendix following this manual with suggested reading materials that cover the discipline as a whole, with many of the treatises covering multiple topics and sections.
+The discipline also maintains an ongoing and continually updated technical library.
+This will be referenced in the appendix as well.
+Refer to this for citations and references to support the answers to the exercises within this training manual.

-There is an appendix following this manual with suggested reading materials that cover the discipline as a whole, with many of the treatises
+Volatiles Analysis Training Manual - Blood Analytical Method - Competency Test Pag

-Analytical Method - Issue Date: 06/20/2017
+Revision 2 Issue Date: 06/26/2017